Root node & first script

 Configuring the root node

-Now you know how to open the project in Godot, its time to do some coding so you get a basic understanding how Godot to connect game logic to your Godot game.
+Now you know how to open the project in Godot, its time to do some coding so you get a basic understanding how to connect logic to your game in Godot.

 We don't have anything to apply logic to yet however, so first we need to create a script file.
 The most common place to start a script is the root node.
 There is only one problem, our root node is a Node3D.
 If we want a game with some kind of user interface, we need a proper structure.